 As with any other malpractice case, it’s not enough to show that the doctor or other healthcare professional made a mistake.
 Accidents happen, and the courts do not expect medical providers to be perfect.
 The injured patient has to prove that the liable party committed negligence, which essentially means falling short of the required standard of care and thereby injuring the patient.

-In a failed diagnosis case, the victim must specifically show that the doctor should have made the correct diagnosis under the circumstances but didn’t.
+In a Chicago failed diagnosis case, the victim must specifically show that the doctor should have made the correct diagnosis under the circumstances but didn’t, which resulted in the failure to diagnose.
 This requires expert witness testimony on what reasonably prudent healthcare professionals typically do in a case like yours.
 You will also want to show that the outcome could have been different had the proper diagnosis been given.

 Proving these elements is not easy.
 It requires a thorough understanding of Illinois malpractice law, and the ability to anticipate how the defendant will answer the allegations.
 Doctors, hospitals, and other healthcare providers are protective of their reputations and have aggressive lawyers to shield them.
 You can’t risk going it alone.
-You need the dedication and experience of Hale & Monico.
+You need the dedication and experience of the expert failure to diagnose lawyers at Hale & Monico.

 Contact Our Chicago Failure To Diagnose Attorney Today